balleon/portfolio/projects/kyverno-policies/README.md

 - A **Helm Release** for **Kyverno** with Helm
 - Two policies are included in this setup:
-  - **Disallow Privileged Containers**: Prevents the use of privileged containers to enforce pod security.
+  - **Disallow Privileged Containers**: Prevents the use of privileged containers to enforce Pods security.
   - **Require Label**: Ensures all resources have specific a label for proper organization and governance.

 ## Prerequisites